Val Gielgud

-Val Henry Gielgud (28 April 1900 – 30 November 1981) was an English actor, writer, director and broadcaster.
+Val Henry Gielgud CBE (28 April 1900 – 30 November 1981) was an English actor, writer, director and broadcaster.
 He was a pioneer of radio drama for the BBC, and also directed the first ever drama to be produced in the newer medium of television.

-Val Gielgud was born in London, into a theatrical family, being the brother of Sir John Gielgud (who acted in several of his productions) and a great-nephew of the Victorian actress Ellen Terry.
+Val Gielgud was born in London, into a theatrical family, being the brother of Sir John Gielgud (who acted in several of his productions) and a great-nephew of the Victorian actress Dame Ellen Terry.